Careers

 Experience:

-• Two years of diesel engine experience, preferred
+• Two years of diesel or automotive repair experience, preferred

 Education: